ompatel6355/ML-DEPLOYED/README.md

 And in another campus prediction predict value of being seleced in company during placement or interview.

-In some project i don't apply css so apply in your way.
+In some project i haven't apply css.